jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours_and_minutes.rst

     def test_duration_calculation(self):
     ...

-  If I divide the total minutes by ``60``, the whole number from the result is the hours and the remainder is the minutes
+  If I divide the total number of minutes by ``60``, the whole number from the result is the hours and the remainder is the minutes

 test_floor_aka_integer_division
 #############################################################################